Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Introduction

-There are several challenges to this approach.
-First, the solution to the system of ODEs is analytically intractable and so requires a computationally expensive numerical solution \citep[e.g.][]{I2009} to be employed.
-This will affect both the estimation of the unknown parameters through the evaluation of their posterior distribution \textit{and} in making predictions for new controllable factors.
-To alleviate this problem we make use of (multivariate) Gaussian process emulators to accelerate both the Markov chain Monte Carlo (MCMC) algorithm employed and the prediction of future amounts.
-Second, some of the observations fall below a minimum threshold, $\chi$, under which the actual amount cannot be measured reliably.
-Thus we have left-censored observations.
-Instead of assuming that the true observations are just equal to zero or $\chi$, we assume that the true observations are unknown, subject to being in the interval $(0,\chi)$, in a natural Bayesian formulation.
-Third, we know that the physical model derived from the solution to the ODEs only provides an approximation to the true process.
-We account for this mismatch by introducing an explicit model discrepancy term \citep{KOH2001}.
+Despite the apparent simplicity and appealing nature of the Bayesian modelling approach, several computational challenges remain.
+Firstly, the solution to the system of ODEs is analytically intractable and so a computationally expensive numerical solution is required \citep[e.g.][]{I2009}.
+The computational expense of this approximation will impact the computing time required both for the estimation of the unknown parameters through the evaluation of their posterior distribution \textit{and} the predictions for new combinations of the controllable factors.
+To reduce computational expense, we make use of (multivariate) Gaussian process emulators to accelerate both the Markov chain Monte Carlo (MCMC) algorithm employed and the prediction of future responses.
+Secondly, some of the observations fall below a minimum threshold, $\chi$, under which the actual amount cannot be measured reliably, resulting in left-censored observations.
+Instead of assuming that the true observations are equal to zero or $\chi$ with certainty, we assume that the true observations are unknown, subject to being in the interval $(0,\chi)$, within a natural Bayesian formulation.
+Thirdly, we know that the physical model derived from the solution to the ODEs only provides an approximation to the true process.
+We account for any potential mismatch by introducing an explicit model discrepancy term \citep[c.f.][]{KOH2001}.
+Fourthly, the function giving the probability of satisfying the specification limits for given controllable factors will be noisy and computationally expensive to evaluate making optimization non-trivial.

+The contribution of this paper is the novel application of a combination of modern computational and statistical methodology to address these challenges, and the demonstration of this approach on an important practical problem.

 The paper is organised as follows.
-In Section~\ref{BACK} we describe the experiment, and the physical and statistical models for the observations in more detail.
-In Section~\ref{METH} we describe the methodology including how the Gaussian process emulators are constructed.
-In Section~\ref{RES} we present the results of applying the methodology to the real application before concluding with a discussion in Section~\ref{DISC}.
+In Section~\ref{BACK} we describe the motivating experiment, and the physical and statistical models for the observations in more detail.
+In Section~\ref{METH} we describe the methodology including construction of Gaussian process emulators.
+In Section~\ref{RES} we present the results of applying the methodology to the motivating experiment, before concluding with a discussion in Section~\ref{DISC}.